luau-project/lua-pcg/README.md

 > [!TIP]
 >
 > Without any arguments, the default `pcg64` constructor uses a rudimentary (*weak*) approach based on time, and addresses of variables, in order to generate different seeds to bootstrap the 64-bit RNG.
-As a recommended strategy to enhance the process to obtain random seeds, a CSPRNG can be employed to generate the seeds `initstate` and `initseq` (check the `bytes` method of our [lua-cryptorandom](https://github.com/luau-project/lua-cryptorandom#bytes)) library.
+As a recommended strategy to enhance the process to obtain random seeds, a CSPRNG can be employed to generate the seeds `initstate` and `initseq` (check the `bytes` method of our [lua-cryptorandom](https://github.com/luau-project/lua-cryptorandom#bytes) library).

 [Back to TOC](#table-of-contents)